 The Amamoor State Forest is located in the Sunshine Coast Hinterland and is home to the Bunya Pine, the Red Cedar, Hoop Pine and White Cedar.

-It has one of the largest swimming holes in Queensland and is home to various species of endangered frogs and platypus.
+It has one of the largest swimming holes in Queensland and is home to various endangered frogs and platypus species.

 Amamoor State Forest Reserve, Camping Park & Walks

 Horses and bicycles may be ridden on roads within the Amamoor State Forest.
 Permits are not required.
-For those looking to take a walk through the bush, there are a number of walking trails to choose from:
+For those looking to take a walk through the bush, there are several walking trails to choose from:

 Walks from Amama day-use area: Amama Walk: 1.5km (return), a challenging 40-minute walk through the lush rainforest.